nathan-contino/nathan-contino.github.io/_posts/blog/2022-06-26-southern-vermont-tour.markdown

 and eventually burst out of the woods in the middle of the Winhall Brook Campground, where we surprised a random person by asking where we could register for our campsite.
-Considering you have to pass the office just to get into the campsite, this random person was very confused... but eventually directed us up the (grueling) hill to the office, where we checked in and got a campground map.
+Considering you have to pass the office just to get into the campsite by car, this random person was very confused... but eventually directed us up the (grueling) hill to the office, where we checked in and got a campground map.
 It was still pretty early, so we enjoyed some beers and waded in the river before we turned in for the